 - The course is completed with a grade of C- (C minus) or better

-- The course does not duplicate, overlap or regress previous work
+- The course does not duplicate, overlap or repeat previous work

 - The college or university offering the course allows the course to be used for credit toward its own undergraduate degrees

-National standards for online education will be used to determine if an on-line course is comparable to a CUA course.
+National standards for online education are used to determine if an on-line course is comparable to a CUA course.
 Individual Schools have established limits on the numbers of on-line courses which are transferrable.
 General undergraduate degree requirement policies are available on-line

-The maximum number of courses that are allowed for transfer in a summer session is limited to two (2) per year.
+The maximum number of courses that are allowed for transfer in a summer session is limited to two (2) per year - only one of which may be a science course taken for remediation purposes.
+Specially, only one science course can be remediated over the summer.
 Students cannot take courses off campus while enrolled in classes at The Catholic University of America.
 A maximum of eight (8) courses can be transferred into the School of Nursing after enrollment.

-Nursing Students that are repeating science courses to increase and maintain their minimum standard Science GPA will have the following rules apply regarding cumulative GPA calculation:
+Nursing students who are repeating science courses to increase and maintain the minimum standard Science GPA are governed by the following rules regarding cumulative GPA calculation:

-When repeating a required course where the grade was F, if the course is offered and retaken at CUA the higher grade obtained in the course will be calculated into the cumulative GPA.
-When repeating a required science course at CUA, where the original grade was a D or C-, the cumulative GPA will not be adjusted to include the new grade in calculations.
+- When repeating a required course where the grade was F, if the course is offered at CUA and it is retaken at CUA, the higher grade obtained in the course will be calculated into the cumulative GPA.
+When repeating a required science course at CUA, where the original grade was a C-, the cumulative GPA will not be adjusted to include the new grade in calculations.

 Transfer of Graduate Credit